intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 in such a telemetry system to contain both client-specific telemetry data, such as information about their specific browser instance, as well as client-identifying information, such as the client's email address, location, or IP address.
-Even though OHTTP separates the client IP address from the server via a relay, the server still can still this directly from the client's telemetry report.
+Even though OHTTP separates the client IP address from the server via a relay, the server can still learn this directly from the client's telemetry report.

 ### Violations from Network Information